 Immediately after the execution of the Securities Purchase Agreement by the parties thereto, we obtained the written consent of Royalty Opportunities and ROS, the holders of an aggregate of 73,114,592 shares of our common stock as of August 23, 2022, representing greater than a majority of the outstanding shares of our common stock as of such date, for the approval of the issuance of Shares and Warrants at the second closing of the Private Placement (the "Second Closing") pursuant to the continued listing requirements of the NYSE American and in accordance with applicable provisions of the DGCL and our Second Amended and Restated Bylaws.
 The written consent of Royalty Opportunities and ROS was sufficient to approve the issuance of Shares and Warrants at the Second Closing.
 Therefore, no proxies or additional consents were solicited by us in connection with this issuance.
 Pursuant to Section 14(c) of the Exchange Act, and the rules and regulations promulgated thereunder, on September 9, 2022, we sent a definitive information statement to all holders of our common stock as of August 23, 2022 for the purpose of informing such stockholders of the written actions taken by Royalty Opportunities and ROS.
 The Second Closing occurred on October 7, 2022.
 At the Second Closing, we sold an aggregate of 6,245,114 shares and warrants to purchase an aggregate of 1,561,279 shares, for an aggregate purchase price of approximately \$3.0 million.
-Of these shares and warrants, we sold 2,264,861 shares and warrants to purchase 566,214 shares to Stavros Vizirgianakis in exchange for approximately \$1.1 million and sold 857,696 shares and warrants to purchase 78,064 shares to The Platinum Legacy Trust, dated February 24, 2017, in exchange for approximately \$150.0 thousand.
+Of these shares and warrants, we sold 2,264,861 shares and warrants to purchase to Stavros Vizirgianakis in exchange for approximately \$1.1 million and sold 857,696 shares and warrants to purchase to the brother of Stavros Vizirgianakis in exchange for approximately \$0.4 million.
+Additionally, we sold 312,256 shares and warrants to purchase 78,064 shares to The Platinum Legacy Trust, dated February 24, 2017, in exchange for approximately \$150.0 thousand.